holidayextras/praetorian/README.md

 ## Philosophy

-While there are other JSON schema validators in the wild, often they are complex, un-weildy or require a lot of knowledge upfront.
+While there are other JSON schema validators in the wild, often they are complex, unwieldy or require a lot of knowledge upfront.
 Praetorian has been designed to be simple to deploy, fast to execute and flexible to support common use cases.

 ## Installation